CADO Systems: Business model

-CADO Systems was one of the first manufacturer of (Intel) microcomputer-based business system with disk drives, application software, a compiler for the proprietary (BASIC-like) interpreted language "CADOL".
+CADO Systems was one of the first manufacturer of Intel microcomputer-based business system with disk drives, application software, a compiler for the proprietary (BASIC-like) interpreted language "CADOL".
 The first prototype used an 8008 and sprang to life in 1973.
 By 1975, CADO was selling computers.

 The first systems built were the 8080 "/1" systems with 3 KB of main memory and an 8-inch floppy drive.
 They could handle one serial port connected to one CRT-based terminal with keyboard - one user.

-By the late seventies, these had grown into the /4 systems with 16, 32 and later 48 KB of memory.
-These multitasked by using a hardware tick to XOR the base address of where the native ("CADOL" a basic like-) interpreter took instructions from.
-These also used 8085 processors.
+By the late 1970s, these had grown into the /4 systems with 16, 32 and later 48 KB of memory.
+These multitasked by using a hardware tick to XOR the base address of where the native ("CADOL" a BASIC-like interpreter) took instructions from.
+These also used Intel 8085 processors.
 The memory switching trick was done with proprietary hardware.
 The "/4" system had four serial ports, therefore four terminals, therefore four users.
 They could also be connected to modems instead and spoke various protocols such as X.25.

-The /8 was two /4s sharing a common (hard) disk drive.
-It was effectively an eight-user system built out of two 8085s.
+The /8 was two /4s sharing a common hard disk drive.
+It was effectively an eight-user system built out of two 8085 CPUs.